cezius/Neonatal-Respiration-Monitoring-Algorithm/README.md

 # How to run?

-Step1: Clone the repository!
+Step 1: Clone the repository!

-Step2: In the project start a command line run the following:
+Step 2: In the project start a command line run the following:
 ```
 jupyter notebook
 ```